enkidevs/curriculum/java/fundamentals/operators-ii/prefix-and-postfix-of-increment-operators.md

 category: tip

-notes:
 ---

+# Prefix and postfix of increment operators

+---
 ## Content
-# Prefix and postfix of increment operators

 Java supports 2 forms of shorter incrementation of variables: